 For standard residential pools, if the pool pump is either within 50 feet, well above, or well below the water level, the average TDH is 50-60 for above-ground pools and 20-30 for inground pools.
 This is a good starting point to gauge the flow rate performance of a new pump that you may be considering.
 However, it is important to note that other conditions, such as unique pool designs or the addition of multiple water features, may require a professional to assess what size pump is needed.

-If you have any questions about this or any other aspect of choosing the right pool pump for your needs, contact us at Discount Salt Pools.
+If you have any questions about this or any other aspect of choosing the right pool pump for your needs, contact us at Discount Salt Pool.
 We’ll be happy to guide you to the right solution.

 Other Factors in Choosing a Swimming Pool Pump

 When selecting a pool pump, it is crucial to consider several factors to ensure that you get the right pump for your pool.
 From the type of pump to the voltage and horsepower, it is essential to choose a pool pump that meets the needs of your swimming pool.
-To make things easier, many sellers including Discount Salt Pools offer packages of pool equipment, which often include swimming pool pumps.
+To make things easier, many sellers including Discount Salt Pool offer packages of pool equipment, which often include swimming pool pumps.
 In this section, we will further discuss the various factors you need to consider before buying a pump for your pool.

 Types of Pool Pumps